 The breed’s gait is appealing to many riders.
 Older riders who suffer from joint or back pain often find riding a Rocky Mountain Horse to be more comfortable than riding a non-gaited horse.
 Endurance riders and riders who spend many hours in the saddle at the same time also tend to prefer the breed for its smooth ride.

 Since the horse is so hardy, it’s well-suited to many different environments, too.
 This breed will fare well in the cold and can do well in a pasture board situation without requiring a stable, blankets, and other more intensive care.
+However, it is advisable to provide some shelter from the harshest elements such as a run-in shed or dense stand of trees.

 The Rocky Mountain Horse is limited in numbers, so finding a horse may take some time.
 These horses also tend to cost more than more common breeds because of their limited availability and their overall appeal.
 However, if you find a Rocky Mountain Horse who’s right for your needs, you’ll have a versatile partner willing to tackle all sorts of different disciplines and activities with you, and that’s well worth the investment you may make in the horse’s purchase price.